JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_22.md

 ## II.

 19\.
-Zarathu_s_tra asked Ahura Mazda: 'O Ahura Mazda, most beneficent Spirit, Maker of the material world, thou Holy One!
+Zarathu<i>s</i>tra asked Ahura Mazda: 'O Ahura Mazda, most beneficent Spirit, Maker of the material world, thou Holy One!

 ‘When one of the wicked perishes, where does his soul abide on that night?’

 20\.
-Ahura Mazda answered: 'It rushes and sits near the skull, singing the Kima [^1344] Gâtha, O holy Zarathu_s_tra!
+Ahura Mazda answered: 'It rushes and sits near the skull, singing the Kima [^1344] Gâtha, O holy Zarathu<i>s</i>tra!

 ‘ “To what land shall I turn, O Ahura Mazda?
 To whom shall I go with praying?”